sherif927/O-messenger-backend/README.md

 # O-messenger-backend
-This Express Node Application , it the backend for the Optical-Messenger android application, It utilizes SOCKET.io to handle all the concurrent socket interactions.
+This is an Express Node Application , it's the backend for the Optical-Messenger android application, It utilizes SOCKET.io to handle all the concurrent socket interactions,as well as FCM admin SDK for the push notifications.